AD1985/DMA-Challenge---2016/README.md

 ## Introduction

-Here I am submitting my solution to DMA Analytics Challenge 2016 (officially sponsored by E&Y).
+This repository is for publishing my solutions to DMA Analytics Challenge 2016 (officially sponsored by E&Y).
 I would like to thank Fractal Analytics for giving me an opportunity to participate in this competition.
 It was a great learning experience.

 ## Problem Description